 Who We Are?

-Restart operates as a business embassy for foreign companies offering fully prepared “turnkey solutions”, including project concierge services for new investment setups with full legal and administrative transparency.
+Restart operates as a business embassy for foreign companies offering turn-key solutions, including end-to-end project concierge services for new investment setups with legal and administrative transparency.

 We started almost five years ago.
-At that time, representatives of Bosnian American Friendship Association (BAFA) and SEEBA met having a similar idea to launch a project that will help investors coming to Bosnia and Herzegovina and ease their pains with the administration.
-They approach to development agencies for funding and Restart was born.
+At that time, representatives of the Bosnian American Friendship Association (BAFA) and SEEBA met, sharing an idea to launch a project that will help investors coming to Bosnia and Herzegovina and ease their pains with the administration.
+They approached development agencies for funding and Restart was born.